tongkiankiat/tp/docs/DeveloperGuide.md

 ![](diagrams/sequence/Show.png)

 #### **Integration with Main**
-* Every time a command modifies the QuestionBank (e.g., add, delete, edit), the updated data is automatically saved.
+* Every time a command modifies the QuestionBank (e.g., add, delete, edit, clear), the updated data is automatically saved.
 * This logic is handled in the Main class and is transparent to the user — no manual saving is needed.

 ### Logging features